Project Onboarding: 4 Steps to Introduce Your Team to a New Project

 Onboarding a project, project managers should focus on transferring the project knowledge to their team.

-It’s the time when you make final decisions about your team, pick the tools and onboard resources.
+It’s the time when you make final decisions about your team, pick the best resource management tool, and onboard resources.

 At this stage of the project, you can reduce the number of questions your team members would ask later on and improve collaboration between them, as everyone knows exactly what they’re assigned to.